J100x/J100x.github.io/_posts/2014-3-3-Hello-World.md

 https://j100x.github.io/images/The%20Intrinsic%20Value%20of%20Ethereum%20Blockchain%20Network.pdf

-Finance Project: The Viability of Blockchain for payments and payroll in the HR industry
+Finance Project: The Viability of Blockchain for payments and payroll in the HR industry-

 ![_config.yml]({{ site.baseurl }}/images/config.png)